CodeGuppyPrograms/CodingChallenges/README.md

-# Micro Coding Challenges - with solutions
+# JavaScript Coding Challenges for beginners

 Mastering these coding challenges may not get you a job at google... but you'll be one step closer to building your own JavaScript game at [codeguppy.com](https://codeguppy.com).